mos9527/sssekai_blender_io/README.md

   * Armatures (built through GameObject hierarchy)
   * Physics (Rigidbodies, Colliders, Spring Bones)
   * Animations (Skeletal, BlendShape, Camera)

+### Supported Languages:
+PRs are welcome for additions.
+You can find the translation files [here](https://github.com/mos9527/sssekai_blender_io/tree/master/blender/i18n), which can be edited with [POEdit](https://poedit.net/).
+You can start by copying the `en-US.po` file and renaming it to your language code (e.g. `zh-HANS.po` for Simplified Chinese).

+You can find your language code by entering `bpy.app.translations.locale` in the Blender Python console.

+- English (en-US)
+- 简体中文 (zh-HANS)

 ## Installing & Updating
 - Install/Update depedencies in your Blender Python